freego/persistence-rails/README.md

 ## Rails integration for Persistence.js

-The gem adds @zefhemel's [Persistence.js](http://persistencejs.org/) to your rails project.
+The gem adds @zefhemel's [Persistence.js](http://persistencejs.org/) to your Rails project.

 ## Installation